reggyshicky/ALX-Portfolio-Project/README.md

 ## Built With

 Spring Boot - The web framework used for building Java-based applications and microservices.
 Spring Security - Provides authentication and authorization support within the Spring framework.
 PostgreSQL - An open-source relational database management system (RDBMS) used for storing and managing data in production environments.
-MariaDB - An open-source RDBMS used for development and testing environments.
+MariaDB - An open-source RDBMS used for devel opment and testing environments.
 Postman - A popular API testing tool used for testing APIs during development.
 Swagger UI - A tool for API documentation, used to create comprehensive and user-friendly API documentation for your Expense API project.

 ## Contributing